craftercms/docs/source/reference/modules/studio/api/api-version1.rst

 .. toctree::
    :maxdepth: 1

-   site/clear-configuration-cache
    site/create-site
    site/delete-site
    site/exists
-   site/get-available-blueprints
    site/get-canned-message
-   site/get-configuration
    site/get-site
    site/get-sites-per-user
    site/monitor-content
-   site/write-configuration

 .. note::
-   Some of the site management operations listed above are now deprecated.
+   Some site management operations are now deprecated.
 These operations are now available in the new API, for more information, please visit :base_url:`here <_static/api/studio.html>`

 ^^^^^^^^^^^^^^^